Why Jewish Genetic Diseases Matter — and What We Can Do

 A Community That Fights Back

-What makes the Jewish community remarkable is not just its genetic vulnerability — it's its response.
+What makes the Jewish community remarkable is not just its genetic vulnerability, but the strength and determination of its response.
 Time and again, the community has organized, funded research, and ultimately made progress against diseases that once seemed insurmountable.
+Below are a few examples of these extraordinary efforts.

 Tay-Sachs Disease